 - An ideal base for exploring Europe during the holidays.

 Applicants to the OCCA Programme for Masters Students must be evangelistically minded and see serious implications in their prospective studies for apologetic/evangelistic issues.
 They must be reflective about how their Christian beliefs and practise interact with the methods and issues present in their chosen field.

 - Applications to the University of Oxford for a Masters course are made via their online graduate admissions process here.
 These applications are handled exclusively by the University of Oxford.
-Wycliffe Hall offers a MTh.
+Wycliffe Hall offers the M.Th.
 For information about this, please look at their website.

 - Applications to OCCA for the OCCA Programme for Masters Students can be made by clicking ‘Apply Online’ at the top right of this page and then selecting ‘OCCA Programme’ in the drop-down menu.
 (You will be asked to register an account with a valid email address to make an application).
 During the online application, when asked “Are you a Masters Course candidate?” select “yes”.
 (Briefly, while our system is being updated, this question may appear as “Are you a MTh candidate?” – if so, still select “yes”.)

-We welcome applications for the OCCA Programme for Masters Students while you are awaiting the results of your application to a Masters course.
-Please note, however, that OCCA Programme for Masters Students applications will only be fully reviewed once a candidate is offered a place on a relevant Masters course.
+We welcome applications for the OCCA Programme for Masters Students while you are awaiting the results of your application to the M.Th.
+Please note, however, that OCCA Programme for Masters Students applications will only be fully reviewed once a candidate is offered a place on the M.Th.

 Applicants who are accepted on to the OCCA Programme for Masters Students will be able to take the programme for a full academic year.
 At the end of that year, students who are enrolled on a Masters Course that lasts more than one academic year ) are welcome to apply for an additional year on the OCCA Programme for Masters Students.